MooVC/MooVC/README.md

 - Added a Collections.Generic.ObjectExtensions.AsArray extension that will return an array containing the value on which the request was made.
 - Added a Collections.Generic.ObjectExtensions.AsEnumerable extension that will return an enumerable containing the value on which the request was made.
 - Added a Collections.Generic.EnumerableExtensions.ToIndex extension that simplifies conversion to a dictionary when the subject of the enumerable is the key for the dictionary.
+- Added a series of extensions relating to Diagnostics.IDiagnosticsRelay to simplify consumption by providing methods akin to that offered by most logging frameworks.
 - Added Diagnostics.DiagnosticsProxy to serve as a default implementaiton for Diagnostics.IDiagnosticsProxy.
 - Added Diagnostics.IDiagnosticsProxy to simplify contextual configurability for diagnostics.
 - Added Diagnostics.DiagnosticsRelay to serve as a default implementaiton for Diagnostics.IDiagnosticsRelay.